nuvlaedge/deployment/helm/README.md

 The following components are optional:
  - security
- - peripheral-manager-usb
+ - peripheralManagerUSB
- - peripheral-manager-network
+ - peripheralManagerNetwork
- - peripheral-manager-bluetooth
+ - peripheralManagerBluetooth
- - peripheral-manager-gpu
+ - peripheralManagerGPU
- - peripheral-manager-modbus
+ - peripheralManagerModbus

 To enable them at installation time, simply add `--set security=true --set peripheralManagerGPU=true # etc.` to the command